 Although it's just one step in a competitive bidding process - which may include a detailed tender response and a presentation - the proposal is critical.
 It introduces your approach to business, outlines your solution to the potential client's problem and differentiates you from competitors.

 It also clarifies your value proposition.
 "This is what your client will get in terms of value from you, not what you will get from them," Hunt explains.
 "They just want a decent supplier - somebody who is good to work with and who delivers."

 A client will normally set out what they want to receive in a Request For Proposal (RFP).
 This can be extremely detailed, even down to specifying font sizes and whether it should be emailed or posted.

 "Read the RFP with great sensitivity," Hunt advises.
 "Read between the lines and be sensitive to unusual or repeated words - they give a clue to what really matters to the client.

 "Don't just repeat what is in their RFP, but show that you really understand the business problem or opportunity they face.
-And tell their situation as a story - even businessmen like reading stories."
+And tell their situation as a story - even business people like reading stories."

-Hunt recommends a 'rapport-trust-persuasion' approach that shows how you are looking at the problem from the client's point of view.
-"Write about the client's background and industry as a way of building rapport and establishing your credibility," he continues.
+Hunt recommends a rapport-trust-persuasion approach that shows how you are looking at the problem from the client's point of view.
+"Write about the client's background and industry as a way of building rapport and establishing your credibility," he says.

 "Show the reader that you are considering their best interests.
 Discuss the various approaches they could take, and eliminate the irrelevant ones.
 Then give them the rationale of your proposition."